|TABLE OF CONTENTS

 The Services, the Splunk Software, and/or Splunk Content, or any feature or part thereof, may not be available for use in all jurisdictions, and Splunk makes no representation that the Services, the Splunk Software, and/or Splunk Content, or any feature or part thereof is appropriate or available for use in any particular jurisdiction.
 To the extent Customer chooses to access and use any Service, the Splunk Software, and/or Splunk Content, Customer does so at Customer’s own initiative and at Customer’s own risk, and Customer is responsible for complying with any applicable laws, rules, and regulations with respect to such access and use.

 Customer’s and its Users’ use of the Services, the Splunk Software, and/or Splunk Content is subject to the customs and export control laws and regulations of the United States and may also be subject to the customs and export laws and regulations of other countries.
 Customer and its Users will fully comply with all applicable customs and export control laws and regulations of the United States and any other country where Customer or its Users use the Services, the Splunk Software, and/or Splunk Content.
-Customer certifies that Customer and its Users are not on any of the relevant U.S. Government Lists of prohibited persons, including but not limited to the Treasury Department’s List of Specially Designated Nationals, and the Commerce Department’s List of Denied Persons or Entity List.
+Customer certifies that Customer and its Users are not on any U.S. Government Lists of prohibited persons, including but not limited to the Treasury Department’s List of Specially Designated Nationals, and the Commerce Department’s List of Denied Persons or Entity List.
 Customer further certifies that Customer or its Users will not export, re-export, ship, transfer or otherwise use the Services, the Splunk Software, and/or Splunk Content in any country subject to an embargo or other sanction by the United States, including, without limitation, Iran, Syria, Cuba, Sudan and North Korea, and that Customer or its Users will not use the Services, the Splunk Software, and/or the Splunk Content for any purpose prohibited by U.S. laws, including, but not limited to, nuclear, chemical, missile or biological weapons related end uses.
 Customer or its Users are prohibited from sending to Customer’s account any data or software that cannot be exported without prior written government authorization, including but not limited to, certain types of encryption software.
 These assurances and commitments will survive termination of this Agreement.

 14. GENERAL TERMS